Carolina University: Mergers and acquisitions

-Spurgeon Baptist Bible College

 Spurgeon Baptist Bible College was established in 1970 in Lakeland, Florida, as a college for training preachers and missionaries.
 The first president of the college was Dr. G. Arthur Woolsey, a Baptist Bible Seminary graduate.
 The college merged with Piedmont International University in 2003, and PIU's Spurgeon School of Online Education was created as a result of the merger.

-Atlantic Baptist Bible College

 Atlantic Baptist Bible College was located in Chester, Virginia, where it served to prepare men and women for effective ministry in churches.
 The school merged with Piedmont International University in December, 2008.

-Tennessee Temple University

 Tennessee Temple University and Temple Baptist Seminary were located in Chattanooga, Tennessee.
 The university opened in 1946, followed by the opening of the seminary in 1948.
 During the 65-year life of the school, it served over 100,000 students.
 TTU became the third school to merge with Piedmont International University, the process of which was completed in 2015.
 As a result of the merger, degree programs including Sign Language Interpretation were added to PIU's offerings.
 Additionally, the Temple Baptist Seminary name transitioned to Piedmont International University.
 The John Wesley School of Leadership was also created from TTU assets.

-Southeastern Bible College

 Southeastern Bible College was located in Birmingham, Alabama, where they provided Bible, theology, ministry, and missions degree programs.
 The school was founded in 1935 by Edgar J. Rowe.
 In 2017, the school closed due to financial struggles, but after three months, SEBC merged with Piedmont International University.

-John Wesley University

 John Wesley University (located in High Point, North Carolina, merged with Piedmont International University in 2018, becoming the fifth school to do so.
 Founded in 1903, it was the oldest undergraduate theological education institution in North Carolina.